Doraemoe/Spotify-Plugin-for-Quicksilver/README.md

 * Share on Twitter (Spotify)*

-*Share on Twitter function relays on OS X's Twitter integration.
+*Share on Twitter function relies on OS X's Twitter integration.

 Added "(Spotify)" suffix to some commands in order to distinguish with iTunes command.